kennytilton/mxtodomvc/README.md

 Can we really program this way?
 This [Algebra](https://tiltonsalgebra.com/#) application matrix consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.
 So, yes.

 ### Related work
-Most today call this _reactive programming_.
-That describes well the programmer mindset in the small.
-We find _dataflow_ more descriptive of the emergent systems.

 > "Derived Values, Flowing" -- [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line

 Matrix enjoys much good company in this field.
 We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs only in degree, not spirit.
 Other recommended CLJS libraries are [Reagent](https://reagent-project.github.io/), [Hoplon/Javelin](https://github.com/hoplon/javelin), and [re-frame](https://github.com/Day8/re-frame).
 Beyond CLJS, we admire [MobX](https://github.com/mobxjs/mobx/blob/master/README.md) (JS), [binding.Scala](https://github.com/ThoughtWorksInc/Binding.scala/blob/11.0.x/README.md), and Python [Trellis](https://pypi.org/project/Trellis/).
 Let us know about any we missed.